A Washington State Merlot for Cab lovers, the Seven Falls Wahluke Slope Merlot.

-SRP of $15 and available for as low as $12.
-23,000 cases produced.
 Sample submitted for review.
+The Seven Falls Wahluke Slope Merlot has an SRP of $18 and is available for as low as $12.
+Just 5,000 cases produced.

-See a listing of local retailers selling this wine here.
+Ready to buy?
+See a listing of local retailers here.